amayhuaq/unsa-phd-datamining/README.md

 Final project for the Data Mining Course

 # Requirements
-For the execution of the application
+For the execution of the application in Ubuntu:
 ```
 pip3 install web.py
 pip3 install numpy